dikortis/LetsTalkETC/Episodes/Episode_15.md

-but the question I wanted to ask you so suppose somebody's listening and they say okay fine functional programming let's let's try it now there's multiple choices now you love Haskell is that is there a reason that's the best functional I know I've heard of like
+but the question I wanted to ask you so suppose somebody's listening and they say okay fine functional programming let's try it now there's multiple choices now you love Haskell is that is there a reason that's the best functional I know I've heard of like